gabeklein/expressive-mvc/README.md

 Let's first create and cast a state, for use by components and peers.
 In the [next chapter](#access-section), we'll expand on how to consume them.

-By default, `Model` uses [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) to find others from upstream.
+By default, `Model` uses [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) to find instances upstream.

 There are several ways, however, to create a controller and provide it.
 Nothing special is needed on a model to make it work though.